simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 All these are not necessarily comparable, some are Frameworks, some are concepts, some include build systems.

 But they all have one thing in common: They scare and confuse the hell out of beginners.
 If you are at a stage where you don't know how to start I have a rather pragmatic answer for you: Just use BEM as I will show you.
-This will give you a solid bang for your buck and you will later see similarities in almost every concept.
+This will give you a solid bang for your buck, and you will later see similarities in almost every concept.
 Other reasons I would advise you to start with BEM:

 - It is a really easy approach you can start using today,
 - No setup, just simple HTML and CSS knowledge required